 Just a five minute drive or ten minute walk from the centre of Killarney, the Knockreer Circular Walk is a great way to explore the National Park.
 Circling around some of the most accessible parts of the park, the 5km trail follows a smooth paved path suitable for walking and cycling.
-There are a couple of reasonably challenging inclines, but the climbs are worth it for the wonderful views of Lough Leane and the MacGillycuddy Reeks.
+There are a few reasonably challenging inclines, but the climbs are worth it for the wonderful views of Lough Leane and the MacGillycuddy Reeks.

 Keep an eye out for red deer while hiking in Killarney on your two-hour tour and stop at Deenagh Lodge for some well-earned refreshments afterwards.
 The quaint, thatched cottage café sits at the entrance to the park and is the natural start and finishing point for this walk which is a good choice to ease yourself into a few days walking in Kerry.

 Park at Muckross House 6km from Killarney town centre and give yourself two hours for this relatively challenging but family-friendly walk.
 Follow the Old Boathouse Trail past heady views of mountains and meadows, by the scenic limestone cliffs of Dundag Point and panoramas of the Middle Lake.